Home

 Stirling/Stirling (Ref 490 7/11)

-The brother of Colin and Robert Robertson, James Robertson (aged 50), a gardener, and his wife Mary (aged 53) are recorded in the 1841 census in Stirling, Stirling.
-Their ages are consistent with the ages of James Robertson born in 1789 and his wife Margaret/Mary (nee McGregor) who may have been born in 1787.
-Their location in the 1841 census appears to be 'Guild Lane' or something similar.
-Note that the 1851 census states that James Robertson (aged 60) was a shoe maker born in Kilmadock (not Killin), Perthshire and was living with his *sister* Mary, a widow aged 45 and recorded as a housekeeper.
-This may be the wrong census entry - TBA.
+James Robertson (aged 50, the brother of Colin and Robert above), a gardener, and his wife Mary (aged 53) are recorded in the 1841 census in Stirling with a 15-year-old female servant named Elizabeth Napier.
+It is believed this is the same couple as the ages shown are consistent with the ages of James Robertson born in 1789 and his wife Margaret/Mary (nee McGregor) who may have been born in 1787, but the 1841 census did not record where they were born.
+Their location in the 1841 census appears to be 'Guild' or 'Mill' Lane or something similar.

-1849 - John Robertson departs Scotland for Australia
+1848 - The McMartins and John Robertson depart Scotland for Australia

 1851 census